Documentation & Regulations

 Note that breeders in the EU have always been able to charge their UK clients VAT on the purchase price of a cat or dog.
 Previously, the breeder collected the VAT by adding it to the sales invoice.
 Now, the breeder’s invoice excludes VAT, and the UK government collects the VAT directly from the new owner instead.
 Imports of pets purchased abroad are classed as commercial.

-What this means for you as a client?
-Before we can enter GB with a client’s cat, dog, kitten or puppy, we have to apply for customs clearance.
-The documentation we have to present includes information from the owner covering the purchase, valuation and transport of the pet, and the owner’s name and GB address.
+What does this mean for you as a client?
+Before we can enter GB with a client’s cat, dog, kitten, or puppy, we have to apply for pet customs clearance.
+The documentation we have to present includes information from the owner covering the purchase, valuation, and transport of the pet as well as the owner’s name and GB address.

 If VAT applies to the pet, the owner must pay it before we can apply for customs clearance.
 We use a customs agent who will inform you in good time of any VAT amount payable.
 Pets can’t be cleared until VAT has been paid or a ToR reference number provided.
 UK government sources for more information For definitive, up-to-date information, please check these UK government sources, which take precedence over the guidance above: